bateller/martinfitzpatrick.name/content/code/mplstyler-v0.1.md

 ![Image 2](https://raw.githubusercontent.com/mfitzp/mplstyler/master/output_4_0.png)

 Notice that Series 1 has again been displayed using the same colour, since the classname ('Series 1') is unchanged.
 However, Series 3 is assigned a new colour as it doesn't match any of the previous classes.

+You can manually set styles, pattern match (inc regex) and various other things.
+Documentation for all of this will follow shortly.

 [mplstyler-github]: https://github.com/mfitzp/mplstyler
 [mplstyler-pypi]: https://pypi.python.org/pypi/mplstyler